wentansu/CCC_Solutions/README.md

 # CCC_Solutions

-Solutions to Canadian Computing Competition problems in Java
+Solutions to Canadian Computing Competition problems in Java and Python